 At the heart of creating successful interaction design is the ability to anticipate what a user needs, how a user’s decision-making process works and what tasks need to be accomplished, through the environment.

-To count as “successful” interactivity, the design of a dashboard has to be human-centric.
+To count as “successful” interactivity, the dashboard interface design has to be human-centric.
 And all human-centered design includes these five crucial aspects:

 - It responds to a basic need we have to improve something in our environment or solve a problem;